UW-GAC/anvil-util-workflows/README.md

 workspace_namespace | A string with the workspace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace namespace is "fc-product-demo"

-## data_dictionary_report
+## data_table_export

-This workflow checks TSV-formatted data files against a data dictionary (DD).
-The DD should be specified in the same format as a data model.
+This workflow imports TSV files from AnVIL data table with columns in the same order as in the data model.
+(Using the "export" feature directly from AnVIL will produce tables with columns in alphabetical order.)

 The user must specify the following inputs:

 input | description
 --- | ---
-data_file | Google bucket path to a TSV data file. dd_url | A URL providing the path to the data dictionary in JSON format.
+table_names | Names of tables in the workspace to export. model_url | A URL providing the path to the data model in JSON format. workspace_name | A string with the workspace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace name is "Terra-Workflows-Quickstart" workspace_namespace | A string with the workspace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace namespace is "fc-product-demo"

 The workflow returns the following outputs:

 output | description
 --- | ---
-validation_report | A text file with validation results pass_checks | a boolean value where 'true' means the data file fulfilled the minimum requirements of the data dictionary (all required columns present)
+tables | A file array with the tables in TSV format.

 ## check_md5